A Software Lawyer’s Take on the Linux Foundation’s ‘NEW’ Open Compliance Program

 [Note to Self: While this sounds good on its face, it sounds like they are trying to lead the industry into disclosing all embedded open source software to (a) customers and (b) partners, etc. in the form of the Bill of Material (not sure this is a good thing or even necessary; sounds like it will mainly add complexity and delay (at least in certain situations))]

 - Black Duck Software is deeply involved in this Working Group, so I understand why this benefits them.
 The more they can force the industry to become transparent about embedded open source, the more software companies will need tools like theirs.
-I am not say they are bad folks (as I have only heard great things about this company), but I am trying to share my thoughts on the possible motivations and direction the industry may be heading.
+I am not saying they are bad folks (as I have only heard great things about this company), but I am trying to share my thoughts on the possible motivations and direction the industry may be heading.

-- You can read more about this HERE (see page 2 about disclosing this information to third parties).
+- You can read more about this HERE

 4) COMPLIANCE DIRECTORY AND RAPID ALERT SYSTEM.